jaycruz718/SBA308JS/README.md

 ### The Example we are working with
 function getLearnerData(course, ag, submissions) {
+  // here, we would process this data to achieve the desired result. function getLearnerData(course, ag, submissions) {
   // here, we would process this data to achieve the desired result. const result = [
     {
       id: 125,